It’s an exciting time to be operating in the DTC space, but supply chain issues present new challenges. Here's how Caraway is facing them.

 - Data-driven inventory management - The only way to rely on the backorder model is to implement a smart inventory management system.
 This way, you can have real-time inventory visibility and proactively reorder products that are in high demand.

 - Company culture - Making sure everyone is on board with the importance of data and breaking down data silos is critical for the success of any company struggling with a volatile supply chain.
+If even one person isn't aligned, you risk something breaking.

-- The nature of the product - The FOMO effect doesn’t work for every product category.
-Before you decide to put the backorder model to work, check your customers’ pulse to ensure they would be willing to pay upfront and wait for your product to arrive.
+- The nature of the product - The FOMO effect doesn't work for every product category.
+Before you put the backorder model to work, check your customers' pulse to ensure they would be willing to pay upfront and wait for your product to arrive.

-Regardless of if you’re testing waters with a backorder model or you just need real-time inventory updates, one thing is for sure — you need an inventory management solution to fuel business growth.
+Regardless of if you’re testing waters with a backorder model or you just need real-time inventory updates, one thing is for sure: you need an inventory management solution to fuel business growth.

 Ready to take control of your business?
 Let’s talk.